Enlargement of ASEAN: Fiji

 Fiji has expressed an interest in being granted observer status at ASEAN.
 In 2011, the President of Indonesia, Susilo Bambang Yudhoyono, reportedly advised the Prime Minister of Fiji, Commodore Frank Bainimarama, that he would advocate for consideration of this request during Indonesia's chairmanship of ASEAN.

 In 2024, Fiji's foreign policy white paper seemingly revives the idea.
 The paper writes the government's continued commitment to seek observer status with ASEAN.

 Sri Lanka

 Sri Lanka was initially invited by Malaysia to join ASEAN as a founding member on 8 August 1967, however the country did not proceed as ASEAN was pro-Western and Sri Lanka was then pursuing a policy of non-alignment.
 There was also objection from Singapore over concerns of domestic instability from tensions between the two main ethnic groups of Sri Lanka.
 Interest from within the country later became evident and it attempted to join ASEAN by 1981.
 In both cases, Malaysia has been a supporter of Sri Lanka's accession into ASEAN, while Singapore opposes it.
 In 2007, Sri Lanka was among the 27 participants in the ARF.

+In 2018, there were explicit talk from the Sri Lankan leadership about moving toward observer status as a political goal.
+Ranil Wickremesinghe, then acting president of Sri Lanka, held some interest in obtaining observer status as a way to advance the Sri Lankan economy.

-On 15 March 2025, the Minister of Foreign Affairs Vijitha Hearth announced that Sri Lanka applied for ASEAN Sectoral Dialogue Partnership.
+On 15 March 2025, the Minister of Foreign Affairs Vijitha Herath announced that Sri Lanka applied for ASEAN Sectoral Dialogue Partnership.